jayventi/pydepordcalc/README.md

 dependencies = [['d', 'a'], ['b', 'f'], ['d', 'b'], ['a', 'f'], ['c', 'd']]

-We can build a dependency diagram, however, the particular method is clear if the relationships in the dependencies are inverted in the diagram given here, the arrow points from the dependent project to the project requiring.
-It will be clear from the method of why this is a handy graph to consider.
+We can build a dependency diagram,where the links point from the dependent project to the project requiring them.
+It will be clear from the method why this is a handy graph to consider.
 This gives the following graph:

+Note, this particular method utilizes a dependency graphs where the dependencies are inverted from what might be expected.

 ![Dependency Diagram](https://raw.github.com/jayventi/pydepordcalc/master/dependency_diagram_1.png)